AllieTbo/playbook-piv/_devconfig/15_network.md

 ### 4. Add the CA Certificates to the Trusted Root Certification Authorities
 <div markdown="1">

+The root certificate and intermediate CA certs are required by the domain controller to establish a chain of trust between the parent CA and the end users and applications.
+This allows the domain controller to issue trusted certificates to PIV cards within the directory and confirm the validity of smart card certificates during an access attempt.

 Active Directory must be configured to trust a certification authority to authenticate users based on certificates from that CA. Both Smartcard workstations and domain controllers must be configured with correctly configured certificates.

 This task will configure Active Directory to trust the Certification Authority chain that signed the users' authentication certificates.
 To configure Active Directory with the signing CA Certificate chain: